Navid200/xDrip/docs/How-to-follow.md

 <br/>

 ### **Dex Share Follower** (needs internet)
-This is an option if the master must be a Dexcom app, for example, if the master is an iPhone.
+This is an option if the master must be a Dexcom app.

 On the follower, tap on Settings &#8722;> Hardware Data Source &#8722;> Dex Share Follower.
-Tap on Settings &#8722;> Share Username, to enter username.
-Tap on Settings &#8722;> Share Password, to enter the Dex share password.
 <br/>

 ### **[Follow](./DexcomAppxDrip.md) Build your own Dexcom app**